Testing the presence of a dormant black hole inside HR 6819: Introduction

-\cite{stevance2021} pointed out, in their letter regarding the potential existence of a dormant BH in NGC 1850, that the study of binary evolution in stellar populations can be beneficial in order to test the strength of any claim regarding the presence of an unseen BH in binary systems.
-In our study we therefore try to reproduce the originally reported orbital parameters of the HR~6819 within the framework of isolated binary evolution and dynamical formation in globular clusters.
-In both cases we test very optimistic models that can maximise the likelihood of reconstructing the HR~6819 inner binary reported parameters (the optimal physics for these scenarios is described in Sec. \ref{OPS}).
-In this way we will either set a best case (despite being unorthodox in terms of input physics) scenario if we find any evolutionary solution for the reported parameters, or we will add additional support for the absence of a dormant BH in HR~6819 in case of no evolutionary solution.
-We assumed that HR~6819 is a triple system with the third component either unbound to the inner binary or the outer orbit so wide that it does not affect its evolution.
-We consequently adopted the estimates from \citet{Rivinius2005} as reference parameters of HR~6819 inner binary.
+\cite{stevance2021} pointed out, in their Letter regarding the potential existence of a dormant BH in NGC 1850, that the study of binary evolution in stellar populations can be beneficial for testing the strength of any claim regarding the presence of an unseen BH in binary systems.
+In our study we therefore try to reproduce the originally reported orbital parameters of HR~6819 within the framework of isolated binary evolution and dynamical formation in globular clusters (GCs).
+In both cases we test very optimistic models that can maximise the likelihood of reconstructing the reported parameters of the HR~6819 inner binary.
+In this way we will either set a best-case scenario (despite being unorthodox in terms of input physics) if we find any evolutionary solution for the reported parameters, or we will provide additional support for the absence of a dormant BH in HR~6819 in the case of no evolutionary solution.
+We assumed that HR~6819 is a triple system with the third component either unbound to the inner binary or with the outer orbit so wide that it does not affect its evolution.
+We consequently adopted the estimates from \citet{Rivinius_2020} as reference parameters of the HR~6819 inner binary.

+If we consider the influence of a third outer body, the inner binary might be gravitationally perturbed by the outer star during its evolution.
+Through the Kozai-Lidov mechanism \citep{Kozai_1962,Lidov_1962}, the two orbits can exchange orbital momentum (but not energy) and reciprocally alter their eccentricity and inclination.
+This effect could also produce highly eccentric inner binaries that could even merge before producing compact objects \citep{Naoz_2016}.
+Essentially, adding the outer star to the evolution of the system in our population study would result in a different eccentricity distribution as well as fewer BH-MS inner binaries arising due to the increased possibility of an early merger event.